 “It was really good when people listened to me and tried to help me”

 “They helped me, I was here a long time and now I can move on.
 They helped me with my school work and my behaviour and I have made friends here.”

 What do children think?

-Children’s questionnaires – children surveyed in March 2016
+Children’s questionnaires – children surveyed in spring and summer 2017

-- 84% report that Gloucester House helps them achieve their targets
+- Gloucester House helped them achieve their daily targets.

-- 84% report being pleased with the comments their teachers give on behaviour and work
+- 78% reported that they were pleased with comments their teacher gives them on behaviour and work targets.

 Some comments from children: